NYSCP Missing From Home and Care - North Yorkshire

 • Help the child feel safe

-• Ascertain if a child and family would benefit from further support and provide further information how to stay safe
+• Ascertain if a child and family would benefit from further support and provide further information on how to stay safe

-• Inappropriate/manipulative / exploitative relationships
+• Inappropriate/manipulative/exploitative relationships

 • Being drawn into County lines/criminal exploitation